reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.notes.md

 # Wisdom for Sale

 This tutorial introduces you to Reach DApp development.
 The tutorial is easy and fun, and it prepares you for more advanced Reach tutorials and projects.
-Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) first.
+Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) before proceeding.

 # Overview